Among the many pandemic-driven culinary trends over the past two years is a reminder that rotisserie chicken remains a popular comfort food.

-Unlike conventional ovens, which use racks to bake, broil, or roast meat, rotisserie ovens are created for one specific purpose – to roast meat on all sides and produce the taste and tenderness of slowly cooked meat.
-In commercial rotisserie ovens, chickens are typically skewered on horizontal rods and rotated to cook evenly.
+While conventional ovens use racks to bake, broil, or roast meat, rotisserie ovens are designed specifically to roast meat on all sides to produce the taste and tenderness of a classically slow-cooked meal.
+In commercial rotisserie ovens, chickens are typically skewered on horizontal rods and rotated slowly for even cooking.

-As the chickens roast, fat and juices continually drip down into a collection pan at the bottom of the oven.
-A personal rotisserie oven, one that cooks up to two chickens, can create half a cup of greasy drippings.
-A small commercial oven can hold anywhere from six to 15 or more birds, producing three to seven cups of oily liquid.
+As the chickens roast, fat and juices continuously drip into a collection pan at the bottom of the oven.
+A personal rotisserie oven that cooks up to two chickens can create a half cup of greasy drippings.
+A small commercial oven holding anywhere from six to 15 or more birds can produce three to seven cups of oily liquid.

-Demand for hot-cooked meals tends to peak in colder months, and so the number of rotisserie chickens cooked in winter will likely be much higher than in summer.
-Kitchen operators must take into account seasonal shifts and factors like coupons, discounts and menu changes to help predict surges in rotisserie use.
+For instance, demand for hot meals peaks in colder months, so the number of rotisserie chickens cooked in winter will likely be much higher than in summer.
+Non-seasonal factors such as coupons, discounts, and menu changes can also create surges in rotisserie oven use.

-If a grease interceptor doesn’t have the capacity to handle surges in rotisserie use, it will back up and allow fats, oil, and grease to pass into the water system.
-Accurately calculating the amount of grease your commercial rotisserie oven produces throughout the year is key to avoiding costly plumbing expenses.
+If a grease interceptor doesn’t have the capacity to handle surges in rotisserie oven use, fats, oil, and grease will overwhelm it and pass into the wastewater system.
+Once that happens, you’re likely looking at clog repairs and non-compliance fines.
+Accurately calculating the amount of grease your commercial rotisserie oven produces throughout the year is key to avoiding all that.

-One way to prevent grease buildup in source-point grease traps is to install a trap with a digital control unit.
+One way to prevent grease buildup in point-source grease traps is to install once with a digital control unit.
 Digital systems automatically skim grease from the surface of captured water and direct it to a separate container, which can be easily emptied by staff whenever it gets full.

-Thermaco’s 51k Series Big Dipper has a digital control that can be configured specifically for rotisserie operations.
-The grease trap can be programmed to turn on its water supply and skimmer during temperature increases, and turn it off when the oven is in warming mode, avoiding unnecessary wear and tear on the interceptor.
+Thermaco’s 51k Series Big Dipper has a digital control that can be configured specifically for rotisserie ovens.
+The grease trap can be programmed to turn on its water supply and skimmer during temperature increases and turn it off when the oven is in warming mode, avoiding unnecessary wear and tear on the grease trap.